g8wu/beng183/GROUP01_Final_Project.md

 ## Alternative Methods
 ### Galaxy Tool Variant Calling Pipeline
 Other variations of the process can use different algorithms to identify variations.
 The bioinformatics webtool Galaxy includes several pipelines for variant analysis that are optimized for different sample types.
-The tutorials found [here](https://galaxyproject.github.io/training-material/topics/variant-analysis/) take into consideration sequence characteristics of diploid, haploid, somatic, and germline sample reads.
+The tutorials found [here](https://galaxyproject.github.io/training-material/topics/variant-analysis/) take into consideration sequence characteristics of diploid, haploid, somatic, and germline sample reads.[<sup>[15]</sup>]

 ## References: